python/devguide/garbage_collector.rst

   ``_gc_prev`` is restored.

-* The ``_gc_next`` field is used as the "next" pointer to maintain the doubly linked list but during its lowest bit is used to keep the ``NEXT_MASK_UNREACHABLE`` flag that indicates if an object is tentatively unreachable during the cycle detection algorithm.
+* The ``_gc_next`` field is used as the "next" pointer to maintain the doubly linked list but during collection its lowest bit is used to keep the ``NEXT_MASK_UNREACHABLE`` flag that indicates if an object is tentatively unreachable during the cycle detection algorithm.